When Pipes Freeze, What do You Do?

 To summarize, let’s go over the main factors that cause pipes to freeze & burst during winter.

-What to do About Frozen Water Pipes
+What to Do About Frozen Water Pipes

-Warm up the Place with a Heater
+Warm up your the Building with a Heater

-Let Water Drip through your Faucet
+Let Water Drip Through your Faucet to Increase Temperatures

 Keep Ventilation in Areas Where Your Pipework is At

-Make Sure Your Walls are Porous-Free
+Make Sure Your Walls are Porous-Free to Prevent any Cold Drafts Coming in

 There is No Such Thing as Too Much Insulation in This Case

-TFRT’s Procedure for Handling Forzen Pipes
+TFRT’s Procedure for Handling Frozen Pipes

 Have Plumbing Team Come